 Onshore Criteria and Methodologies

 1.9 For ease of use, the criteria and methodologies relating to the planning of the onshore transmission system have been presented according to the functional parts of the onshore transmission system to which they primarily apply.
-These parts are the generation points of connection at which power stations feed into the Main Interconnected Transmission System (MITS) through the remainder of the MITS to the Grid Supply Points (GSP) where demand is connected.
-These parts are illustrated schematically in Figure 1.1.
+These parts are the generation points of connection at which power stations feed into the Main Interconnected Transmission System (MITS) through the remainder of the MITS to the Grid Supply Points (GSP) where demand is connected These parts are illustrated schematically in Figure 1.1..

 Figure 1.1 The onshore transmission system with a directly connected power station

 1.10 The generation connection criteria applicable to the onshore transmission system are set out in Section 2 and cover the connections which extend from the grid entry points (GEPS) and reach into the MITS.
 The criteria also cover the risks affecting the national electricity transmission system arising from the generation circuits.